senzhaocode/ScaR/README.md

   - If users would like to build the ScaR engine image instead of pulling it from Docker Hub, just download the soruce code and change to directory `cd ~/`, and then run `docker build --rm -t senzhao/scar:latest -f Dockerfile_ubunta` (If the building process fails, please try another typing `docker build --rm -t senzhao/scar:latest -f Dockerfile_conda`).
 NOTE: building is a long process (around 1-2 hours, dependent on network condition) and also needs a disk space with at leat free 50G.
   - After building is done, check the images by typing `docker images`

-  6.4 Run ScaR docker image
+  6.4 Run ScaR engine image

   6.4.1 Usage: `docker run -t --rm senzhao/scar perl /ScaR/select_read.pl`

-  6.4.2 Run an example using the data in the "examples" folder: `docker run -t --rm -v /input_data_path:/data senzhao/scar perl /ScaR/select_read.pl --p 4 --first input/raw_1.fastq --second input/raw_2.fastq --geneA RCC1 --geneB ABHD12B --trimm 0 --scaffold input/RCC1_ABHD12B_scaff_seq.fa --input /reference --output outputs`
+  6.4.2 Run an example using the data in the "examples" folder: `docker run -t --rm -v /input_data_path/examples:/data senzhao/scar perl /ScaR/select_read.pl --p 4 --first input/raw_1.fastq --second input/raw_2.fastq --geneA RCC1 --geneB ABHD12B --trimm 0 --scaffold input/RCC1_ABHD12B_scaff_seq.fa --input /reference --output outputs`
-    * -v /input_data_path:/data - set the path of input files (raw reads and scaffold sequencing)
+  * -v /input_data_path/examples - set the full path of input folder (storage of both raw read and scaffold sequence files)
+  * --first input/raw_1.fastq - set the path of the R1 reads file in the input folder (relative path referring to input folder)
+  * --second input/raw_2.fastq - set the path of the R2 reads file in the input folder (relative path referring to input folder)
+  * --scaffold input/RCC1_ABHD12B_scaff_seq.fa - set the path of scaffold sequence file (relative path referring to input folder)
+  * --input /reference - set the path of reference and annotation files (NOTE: keep it as "/reference" and never make changes)